mlee284045/World/README.md

 Inspired by childhood memories of Waldo and Carmen Sandiago

-Currently there are many bugs dues to me not knowing what I was doing
+Currently there are many bugs due to my lack of knowledge and experience.

+Working on ironing out many of those bugs but I am discovering many more behind the ones I fixed.

+Current Bug/feature - Adding an endgame.